snychka/PythonFlask-CMSErrors/tasks.md

 ## 1.3 - Database Migration
 [tag]: # (@pytest.mark.test_database_migration_module1)

 There is currently no database for the application.
 Let's create one and migrate the new scheme that includes our new `password` column.
-Open a terminal, command propmt, or powershell and `cd` to the root folder of the project.
+Open a terminal, command prompt, or powershell, and `cd` to the root folder of the project.

 The `Flask-Migrate` extension should be installed.
 This exenstion provides several `flask db` commands.